 Estes describes the main point of life coaching as “putting the past in the past and creating a future that is full of possibility.”
 He goes on to say, “Deep down, most of us know what we need and want, and as your life coach, I will help you discover what is holding you back.
 With my help, you will become accountable for taking the actions that you believe will accomplish your goals.
 I will listen to you like perhaps no one ever has before, and acknowledge you in a new way at every session.”

 About Estes Turner

-For twenty years, Estes has co-facilitated the Cleveland Heights Area General Support and Discussion Meetings.
+For over twenty years, Estes has co-facilitated the Heights General Discussion Meetings.
 He served as the President of the Adoption Network Cleveland Board of Trustees from 1998-2000 and was recognized as one of the organization’s Top Ten Most Influential People during its first 10 years.
 He also received Adoption Network Cleveland’s Founders Award in 2011 for Volunteer Service.